MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/emails/using-email-templates-to-send-an-account-recovery-email.md

 }
 ```

 To check that you actually receive the email, go to the email of the player you created in Step 2.
-There should be an email that looks like what is shown below.
+There should be an email that looks similar to what is shown below.

 ![Password reset requested - email](media/tutorials/password-reset-requested-email.png)